aseemj745/Medical-Device-System-Portfolio/automated-pacemaker-and-circuit-tester/hardware-setup/pacemaker_test_system/README.md

 - Stage-wise validation aligned with production flow
 - Support for single- and dual-chamber configurations
 - Parameterized testing (e.g., sensitivity, rate, polarity conditions)
 - Execution of full test suites or selected test subsets
+- Dual tester support (T1 / T2)
 - Re-testing of failed parameters

 The CLI structure reflects real production usage, where tests are executed across multiple stages such as: